brooksvb/vagrant-hub/README.md

 The default administrator account is user `admin` with password `password!`.

+## Vagrant Tips
+...
+## PhpStorm Tips
+...

 ## Supported Systems
 This workflow has only been tested on Debian 8, but will likely work on most Linux distribution.

 Using this workflow on Windows may pose additional concerns, specifically due to some unavoidable differences in the filesystem.

-## TODO List
+## Future Improvements
-* Add alias for running puppet in VM
-* Add metadata to hubzero modules for dependencies and descriptions
-* Add dependencies within each module so as to not rely on outside dependency definitions
-    * Not sure what the best practice is to architect this in puppet
-* Restructure environments into production and dev, with modules outside
+* Flexible modules that can be used with other site specifications
+* Separate dev and production environment configurations
-* Add hubzero_mailhog module
+* Addition of hubzero_mailhog module
-* Add a simple bash prompt module (clear indication of being inside VM, add colors for clarity)
-* Add support for selecting PHP version
+* Parameterization of more options such as PHP version selection
-* Add support for specifying desired default passwords and accounts
-* Use official hubzero-cms database schema and seed instead of the one of unknown source
+* Addition of hubzero_wrapper module, which wraps all main modules together for simpler site configuration